shihab0005/Lets-buy-product/README.md

 ## Lets buy Product

 Navigate to the  webpage and login with valid email and password.
+In home page add to cart porduct from json file and confirm order by giving details and confirm order.

 ## Technology used:
   - Test Tool: Playwright